- ANTIOXIDANT SCIENCE

 CoQ10 on the other hand is the most oxidized form and it is an important molecule in the electron transport chain.

-Both molecules are important within the body and play specific and distinct roles in your overall health.
+Both molecules are important within the body and play specific and distinct roles as directors of in your overall health.